 And nope – NO fried bees or any bees on their food.
 Just some honey here and there.

-If you are going to Panglao or planning on visiting the farm, availing their tour is a must!
+If you are going to Panglao or planning on visiting the farm, availing of their tour is a must!

 1. Learn about Herbs